 The Elliptic Curve Method (ECM) invented by H. W. Lenstra Jr. in 1985 [18] is probably the most versatile algorithm for integer factorization.
 It remains the asymptotically fastest known method for finding medium-size prime factors of large integers.
-The 50 largest factors found with ECM are recorded in [26].
-ECM is also a core ingredient of the Number Field Sieve (NFS) [17], the most efficient general purpose algorithm for factoring "hard" composite integers of the form n = pq with $p, q \approx \sqrt{n}$.
+The 50 largest factors found with ECM have 67 to 83 digits; they are recorded in [26].
+ECM is also a core ingredient of the Number Field Sieve (NFS) [17], the most efficient general purpose algorithm for factoring "hard" composite integers of the form N = pq with $p, q \approx \sqrt{N}$.
 ECM is equally essential in all NFS variants for computing discrete logarithms over finite fields.
-In these NFS contexts, ECM is used as a subroutine of the sieving phase.
-Together with other factoring algorithms such as the quadratic Sieve, p-1 or p+1, it is extensively used in the so-called cofactorization step.
-This important step of NFS consists of breaking into primes billions of composite integers of a hundred-ish bits that are known to have no small prime factor.
+In NFS and its variants, ECM is used as a subroutine of the sieving phase.
+It is also employed in the descent phase for discrete logarithms computations.
+Together with other factoring algorithms such as the Quadratic Sieve, p-1 or p+1, it is extensively used in the so-called cofactorization step.
+This important step consists of breaking into primes billions of composite integers of a hundred-ish bits that are known to have no small prime factor.
 The time spent in ECM for these medium-size, yet hard to factor integers is therefore substantial.
 For example, with CADO-NFS [24], the cofactorization time for a 200-digit RSA number represents between 15% and 22% of the sieving phase.
-Moreover, according to [9], cofactorization represented roughly one third of the sieving phase and 5% to 20% of the total wall-clock time in the current world-record factorization of a 768-bit RSA number [16].
-For larger factorization or discrete log computations, it is expected that the time spent in cofactorization, notably ECM, becomes more and more important.
+According to [9], cofactorization represented roughly one third of the sieving phase and 5% to 20%of the total wall-clock time in the current world-record factorization of a 768-bit RSA number [16].
+For larger factorization or discrete logarithm computations, Bos and Kleinjung anticipate that the time spent in cofactorization, notably ECM, becomes more and more important [9].

-Since its invention, ECM has been the subject to many improvements [27].
-It has been shown that the choice of "good" elliptic curve representations and parameters play an important role in both the efficiency of ECM and the probability of success.
+Since its invention, ECM has been the subject of many improvements [27].
+It has been shown that the choice of "good" elliptic curve representations and parameters plays an important role in both the efficiency of ECM and its probability of success.
 Historically, Lenstra considered short Weierstrass curves together with Jacobian coordinates.
 Then, Montgomery introduced a new model for elliptic curves together with a system of coordinates perfectly suited to ECM [22].
 Montgomery curves have been the best option for about twenty five years.
 This setting is used in GMP-ECM [28], a state-of-the-art implementation of ECM.
 More than twenty five years later, building over the works of Edwards [13], Bernstein et al. proposed an efficient implementation of ECM using twisted Edwards curves [4].
 Yet, there is no clear general answer to the question of which curve model is best suited to ECM.